kswope/auto-reload-brunch/README.md

 Be sure to run brunch without --server option (check package.json scripts)

-Additional configs for brunch-config.js (also activates running of express)
+configs needed for brunch-config.js (also activates running of express)

 ``` js